fzanneti/cytotron_tech_science/README_en.md

-# The Two Hemispheres of Lucca: Technology, Science and Human Resilience
+# The two hemispheres of Lucca: Technology, science and human resilience

 Welcome to the **The Two Hemispheres of Lucca** repository, a project that explores the intersection between technology, science and human impact, inspired by the film *The Two Hemispheres of Lucca* (Netflix, 2025) and the book of the same name by Bárbara Anderson (2019).